open-sauced/maintainer-intro-course/building-community.md

 Contributions to open source come in all shapes and sizes.
 You want to take a moment to recognize and track these invaluable contributions.
 Value the person behind every successful pull request, closed issue, well-written documentation, or content creation.
 Appreciating contributions can be made in many ways, such as through awards or rewards, public recognition, or even just acknowledging their contributions and efforts.

-At OpenSauced, we recognize that contributions aren't just green squares and appreciate all kinds of contributions that have made our projects and community thrive.
-That's why we enjoy giving shoutouts to our contributors through our monthly live stream, blog posts, newsletter, and social media.
+At OpenSauced, we recognize that contributions aren't just [green squares](https://opensauced.pizza/blog/moneyball-for-engineers) and appreciate all kinds of contributions that have made our projects and community thrive.
+That's why we enjoy recognizing and giving shoutouts to our contributors through our monthly live stream, blog posts, newsletter, and social media.

 ## Creating Opportunities for Contributions